Commonwealth Consolidated Acts

 (iii) provision of services within a specified location, or provision of services otherwise than in a specified location;

-(g) that the person is to be fully disqualified for a specified period of not more than 3 years starting when the agreement takes effect.
+(g) if the person under review is a practitioner--that the person is to be fully disqualified for a specified period starting when the agreement takes effect.

-Note: Medicare benefits are not payable in respect of services rendered or initiated by, or on behalf of, disqualified practitioners (see section 19B).
+Note: Medicare benefits and dental benefits are not payable in respect of services rendered or initiated by, or on behalf of, disqualified practitioners (see section 19B of this Act in relation to medicare benefits, and section 20A of the Dental Benefits Act 2008 in relation to dental benefits).

 (3) An agreement entered into between the Director and the person under review under subsection (1) does not take effect unless it is ratified by the Determining Authority.